Bachatero/getting_and_cleaning_data/README.md

  23.1.2015 M.Varga

- The run_analysis.R script loads Samsung experiment test and train data, extracts columns representing mean and standard deviation data and merges both sets together, calculates mean value for every column with measurements data and produces a text file for later analysis
+ The run_analysis.R script loads Samsung experiment test and train data, extracts columns representing mean and standard deviation variables, merges both sets together, calculates mean value of each numerical variable (i.e. average of average) for every activity-subject combination and produces a text file for later analysis

 ### Detailed description

  The run_analysis.R script contains a function that:
    * loads dplyr and plyr libraries
+   * sets working directory to ~/getting_and_cleaning_data/UCI HAR Dataset ** directory structure
-   * reads in  Samsung test and train data, extracts columns representing mean
+   * reads in Samsung experiment test and train data, extracts columns representing mean

  and standard deviation data, labels and merges both sets together, calculates mean value for every column with measurements data and produces a text file for later analysis